frejfrej/pr-tree/README.md

     * Add online help based which displays the README.md file
     * Allow filtering by both author and reviewer
     * Add a pull-request counter on branch and repository headers
+    * Add popover previews on the title of the pull-requests and Jira issues
 * Version 1.5
     * Conflicts counter are now displayed with an initial implementation displaying the number of conflicts in a badge
 * Version 1.4